scipopt/gcg/doc/resources/users/features/visu-suite.md

 # Tree Visualizations {#vbc-visu}
 > Note: The following guide concerns external software.
 We do not provide warranty nor support for it.

+### Installation
 In order to generate pictures of the Branch and Bound tree that GCG used during solving, you can use the [vbctool](https://cs.uni-koeln.de/ls-juenger/software/vbctool).
-Since the executable might have issues with the linking of the libraries, it is suggested to download the source code (and additionally the Motif Framework).
-Before you start with the [Build Instructions](https://cs.uni-koeln.de/sites/informatik/projects/vbctool/INSTALL), you have to install a packet:
+Since the executable might have issues with the linking of the libraries, it is suggested to **download the vbctool source code** and additionally the **Motif Framework source code**, both available on the website.
+Unzip the Motif Framework source code tarball into the `lib/` folder of the vbctool.
+Before starting with the [Build Instructions](https://cs.uni-koeln.de/sites/informatik/projects/vbctool/INSTALL), install the following packages:

     sudo apt-get install libmotif-dev libxext-dev